George and Willie Muse: Later life

 In 1927, the Ringling Brothers Circus passed through Roanoke.
 Their mother, Harriet Muse, interrupted a performance and confronted circus proprietors and city cops.
-During this interruption she was reunited with her sons, who had been missing and working without pay for 18 years.
-Three days later Harriet would begin legal proceedings to try and recover her sons unpaid wages and to hold the Ringling Brothers and her sons abductor James Herman "Candy" Shelton accountable.
-Harriet's lawyer argued that the brothers had been turned into slaves, which lead to a settlement where the circus agree to pay back the brothers wages.
-The brothers were also offered a deal to return to the circus where a portion of their salary would be paid to their parents and their younger brother Tom (who also exhibited albinism) would be given employment.
+During this interruption she was reunited with her sons, who had been missing for 13 years.
+Three days later Harriet would begin legal proceedings to try and recover her sons wages and to hold the Ringling Brothers and her sons abductor James Herman "Candy" Shelton accountable.
+Harriet's lawyer argued that the brothers had been turned into slaves, which led to a settlement where the mother agreed to return her sons to their abductor, on the condition that their wages were paid to her, and that the circus would also hire their younger brother Tom, who also exhibited albinism.

 George died in 1971 at the age of 80 years old, while Willie died in 2001 aged 108.

 Family

 The Muse brothers' parents were Cabell Muse and Harriet Muse, who were both descendants of former slaves.
 After the kidnapping of the brothers, their mother would go on to have three more children named Tom, Annie Belle and Harrison.
 All five of the mother's children were born with albinism.
 Multiple other members of the Muse family also exhibited albinism including uncles and a niece.